6 Hours / 6 CEs

 • Intended Audience

-This training is designed for mental health and allied professionals who want to enhance their understanding of how cognitive neuroscience principles can inform training, learning, and clinical practice.
-It is ideal for those specializing in clinical psychology, educational psychology, cognitive assessment, skill development, and applied learning strategies.
+This training is intended for mental health and allied professionals who want to enhance their understanding of how cognitive neuroscience principles can inform training, learning, and clinical practice.
+It is suitable for those specializing in clinical psychology, educational psychology, cognitive assessment, skill development, applied learning strategies, and related fields.

-• Allied mental health professional (e.g., social worker, occupational therapist)
+• Allied mental health professionals (e.g., social workers, occupational therapists)

-• Professional involved in cognitive assessment and intervention
+• Professionals involved in cognitive assessment and intervention

-• Educator or trainer in mental health or related fields
+• Educators and trainers in mental health or related fields

 • Experience Level

-This program is designed for licensed and pre-licensed mental health professionals at all experience levels seeking to enhance their understanding of cognitive neuroscience principles and their application to training.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with cognitive neuroscience and technology-enhanced training.

-• Beginner: New to cognitive neuroscience concepts; seeking foundational knowledge about human cognition, information processing, and basic training implications.
+• Beginner: Participants new to cognitive neuroscience or technology in training will gain foundational knowledge about human cognition, information processing, and basic training implications.

-• Intermediate: Familiar with general cognitive principles; interested in applying cognitive neuroscience to specific domains such as memory, problem-solving, and skill acquisition.
+• Intermediate: Participants with some familiarity will deepen their understanding of cognitive mechanisms, architectural constraints, and apply these concepts to specific domains such as memory, problem-solving, and skill acquisition.

 • Practice Setting